Minzhe/geneck/README.rst

     - CDLasso (developed with CDLasso 1.1)
     - glasso (developed with glasso 1.8)
     - space (developed with space 0.1.1)
+    - espace (install the package with the tar.gz included in bin/ folder)

 Deployment
 ----------